-The identification of the spatial boundaries of exploited stocks is a fundamental requirement before any assessment or modelling can be contemplated, and therefore lies at the basis of resource management.
-SIMWG was established in order to:
+The identification of the spatial boundaries of exploited stocks is a fundamental requirement before any stock assessment or modelling can be contemplated, and therefore lies at the heart of resource management.

-Traditionally, exploited stocks have been assessed and managed according to geographical features and ICES subdivisions (e.g. "lines on a map"), in order to facilitate decision-making and agreements among countries.
-As more research is conducted, it is evident that only a fraction of exploited resources are organized, through space and time, according to such subdivisions.
-In reality, biological stocks are far more dynamic and complex.
-SIMWG work is aimed at minimizing mismatches between true biological stocks and traditionally perceived management areas.
-Its contribution strives to play a significant role in the formulation of improved approaches to define stock units and promote evidence-based management approaches.
+Traditionally, exploited stocks have been assessed and managed according to geographical features and ICES subdivisions.
+As more research is conducted though, it is evident that only a fraction of stocks are organized according to such subdivisions.
+In reality, they are far more dynamic and complex.
+SIMWG’s work is aimed at minimizing mismatches between true biological stocks and traditional management areas.
+It plays a significant role in forming improved approaches to define stock units and promote evidence-based management approaches.

-For decades, scientists of diverse backgrounds have proposed – and successfully employed – a wealth of methodologies to identify biological units in space and time.
-For this reason, SIMWG members include a number of experts in disciplines such as ecology, genetics, life-histories, tagging, chemistry, morphometrics, sclerochronology, parasitology and statistics.
-The biodiversity of fish is such that different blends of methodological approaches are necessary to comprehend the nature of spatial structure of the hundreds of species subjected to exploitation.
+Given the wealth of methods that have been employed to identify these biological units, WIMWG’ membership includes experts from scientific fields such as ecology, genetics, morphometrics, parasitology, and statistics.
+The biodiversity of fish means that different blends of approaches are necessary to comprehend the exploited species’ spatial structure.
 Given the reliance upon so many techniques and philosophies – as well as their integration – stock identification is a field in rapid advancement.
-In 2013, a new edition of the book Stock Identification Methods: Applications in Fishery Science will be published, representing the state-of-the-art of the discipline.